maxcl10/FootballWebSite/README.md

 ## Todos

-- Resize home page picture => OK
-- fix game details xs display => OK
-- Fix Add player to game => OK
-- Change letter five last game => OK
-- Possiblité de match remis => OK
-- pass ownerId in header => OK
+- Survey
 - Use datetime picker for game date
+- Add players stats in players details
 - move picture from config file to DB
 - move orga chart to DB
 - Admin orga chart
 - imrpove drop down menu team && Club
-- Event list => Manifestations
 - Add link to all news in home page
-- Add article type
+- Add article type or tag? define concept
+  - Recrutement, News, Match, Info
 - Add page not found as default route
-  - Recrutement, News, Match,
-- Add players stats in players details
 - Improve footer
   - Contact
+  - lgef
+  - facebook
 - Welcome message
 - homepage link to next game
 - fix scrolling is fixture or find another way to display it